Page Visited: 2057

 Carburetor engines mix fuel and air in the carburetor, in fuel injector fuel mixes with the air passing through the inlet manifold or port and the fuel/air mixture enters the combustion chamber.
+In this article, I will compare carburetor vs Fuel injection.

 For working of and more info on Carburetor read here.